whyisyoung/whyisyoung/README.md

 ### This is Limin Yang

+**I'm looking for a full time job of security/ML engineer in 2023 summer**.

-I'm a fourth-year PhD candidate at UIUC, working with Dr. [Gang Wang](https://gangw.cs.illinois.edu/) on machine learning security.
+I'm a fourth-year CS PhD candidate at UIUC, working with Dr. [Gang Wang](https://gangw.cs.illinois.edu/) on machine learning security.

 Currently, I'm working on backdoor attack and network intrusion detection.